OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Hongoblin.md

 # Hobgoblin

 Larger and nastier relatives of goblins.
-Dwell underground, but commonly seek prey above ground.
+Dwell underground but commonly seek prey above ground.

 ------